trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

     Explanation:

-    - User must have enough tokens _(wine bottles)_ to place an offer
+    - First, the code checks that the user owns the NFT that they want to offer for sale
-    - The seller will set the NFT marketplace smart contract as an operator.
-When the buyer sends his money to buy the NFT, the smart contract will change the NFT ownership _(it is not interactive with the seller, the martketplace will do it on behalf of the seller based on the offer data)_
+    - The seller sets the NFT marketplace smart contract as an operator, which allows the contract to change the ownership to the buyer without getting permission from the seller.
-    - `storage` is updated with `offer` field
+    - The contract storage is updated with the new offer

 ### Step 3: Buy a bottle on the marketplace